-TESTAR can consume too much memory, so you can get an OutOfMemory error with long sequences (e.g. 3000 actions).
+TESTAR might consume too much memory in long tests, so you could get an Out-OfMemory error with long sequences (e.g. more than 5000 actions).
 To solve this problem you can modify the file testar.bat by increasing the value of the argument "-Xmx" (e.g. -Xmx2g).